-The following policies have been approved by the CoC Board and CoC Membership and reflect the current practice and expectations of ND CoC member agencies.
-The ND CoC Governance is responsible for setting, updating, and informing members on the current ND CoC Policies and Procedures.
+The CoC Board and CoC Membership have approved the following policies, which reflect ND CoC member agencies' current practices and expectations.
+The ND CoC Governance Charter and Bylaws are responsible for setting, updating, and informing members about the current ND CoC Policies and Procedures.
 Current policies and procedures are located on the ND CoC website.
 Current CARES policies and procedures are located on the CARES website.

-A. ND CoC Policies and Procedures include:
+- A. The following ND CoC Policies and Procedures will be reviewed annually.

 - 1. CARES Policy Manual

 - 2. CARES Prioritization Policy

 - 3. Emergency Transfer Plan

-- 4. Governance Charter
+- 4. Governance Charter and Bylaws

 - 5. HMIS Privacy Plan

 - 6. HMIS Security Plan

 - 7. HMIS Policies and Procedures

 - 8. HMIS Data Quality Management Plan

 - 9. HMIS LA Memorandum of Understanding

-- 10. Monitoring Plan
+- 10. Lived Experience Compensation Policy

-- 11. Ranking & Review Policy
+- 11. Monitoring Plan

-- 12. Reallocation Policy
+- 12. Ranking & Review Policy

-- 13. Written Standards for the Emergency Solutions Grant and Continuum of Care Programs
+- 13. Reallocation Policy

-- 14. Youth Homelessness Demonstration Program Youth Action Board Compensation Policy
+- 14. Written Standards for the Emergency Solutions Grant and Continuum of Care Programs